Autarky-Power/oraklE_R/README.md

 ### Combine all models

-After all three components have been modelled successfully, the predictions can combined into the full demand series.
+After all three components have been modelled successfully, the predictions can be combined into the full demand series.
 The *longterm_model_number* option specifies which of the three best long-term models will be used.
 The function also prints four statistical metrics: MAPE, RMSE, Accuracy, and the R²-value of both the training and the validation set.

 ```r